- Why do I feel so overwhelmed?

 Helpful booklets include:

-Emotions and cancer booklet (available from our Publications page).
-This booklet provides practical tips about how to talk to others about your diagnosis, your treatment and how you're feeling.
+Emotions and cancer booklet This booklet is designed as a guide for people with cancer, their families and friends.
+It provides practical tips about how to talk to others about your diagnosis, your treatment and how you're feeling.
 You'll find some suggestions for working together to adjust to these challenges.
-A 52 page booklet designed as a guide for people with cancer, their families and friends.
-You can also contact Cancer Council 13 11 20 to request a copy.
+The booklet can be downloaded vis our publications page or you can request a copy from one of our nurses by calling 13 11 20.

 - Life After Cancer Treatment